GeotrekCE/Geotrek-admin/docs/install/installation.rst

 Requirements
 ------------

-Geotrek is mostly a CPU-bound application due to the complex queries including geometric operations (such as intersection) which are executed on the database.
+Geotrek is mostly a CPU-bound application due to the complex queries including geometric operations (such as intersections) which are executed on the database.
 This is especially true in the setup with a Geotrek Rando v3 portal requesting dynamic geometric data through the Geotrek API.